Honbasho

 A honbasho (本場所), or Grand Sumo Tournament in English, is an official professional sumo tournament.
 Only honbasho results matter in determining promotion and relegation for rikishi (sumo wrestlers) on the banzuke ranking.
-The number of honbasho held every year and their length has varied; since 1958 there are six tournaments held over 15 consecutive days in four locations every year.
-Since 1926 the honbasho are organized by the Japan Sumo Association, after the merger of the Tokyo and Osaka sumo associations.
+Before the 19th century, a wrestler's record at a tournament was of little consequence and the number of honbasho held every year varied, as did their length.
+Honbasho have been organized by the Japan Sumo Association since 1926, following the merger of the Tokyo and Osaka sumo associations.
+Since 1958, there are six tournaments held over 15 consecutive days in four locations every year.
+They are held every other month, with the first in January.